DeadlyMouse113/docker-demo/README.md

 - https://docs.docker.com/
 - https://dockerlabs.collabnix.com/docker/cheatsheet/

 ## General
 * Docker Image = the actual package, application with configuration.
 * Docker Container = start the applicatoin, will create a continer.
 * Docker virtualize the applications layer.
 Much smaller than a VM, much faster.
 * Container use the host OS kernal.
 * Docker Compose takes care of creating a common Network.

+### Conatiner Port vs Host Port
+* Multiple containers can run on your host machine.
+* Your laptop has only certain ports available.
+* Conflict when same port on host machine.
+* You need port binding between host and container.

 ### Persistent Volume
 * Folder in physical host file system is mounted into the virual file system of Docker.